Superconductivity by Berry connection from many-body wave functions: revisit to Andreev$-$Saint-James reflection and Josephson effect: Appendix I : Modification of Maxwell's equations in the presence of the Berry connection from many-body wave functions

-From the view point of the Feynman path integral formalism of quantum mechanics \cite{Feynmanpath}, the wave function is the sum of contributions from all paths each contributes an exponential whose phase is the classical action divided by $\hbar$ for the path in question.
+From the view point of the Feynman path integral formalism of quantum mechanics \cite{Feynmanpath}, a wave function is a sum of contributions from all paths each contributes an exponential whose phase is the classical action divided by $\hbar$ for the path in question.

 For the system of charged particles and electromagnetic field, the classical action $S$ are composed of the following three terms,

 where

 is the action for the particles,